jatinsethi98/Face-Recognition/README.md

 1. My file uses the webcam to detect faces but you can also use images to do so.
 2. It pulls out the video from the Webcam, scales it down to 1/4 resolution and detects every second frame to save computing power.
 3. You will have to change the path according to your location of recognized faces.
-4. The code is pretty comprehensive on it\'92s own.
+4. The code is pretty comprehensive on its own.
 Few things to note though:
 	1. The huge commented out region in the middle which says 'pickle' is used for saving the learnings.
 	2. What it basically does is saves the Neural scans list and the corresponding Image Names list.
 Pickle is used to save these lists.
 It saves them as .txt files in the same folder as your python file.
 	3. You can then read these learning using the same method(pickle).
 The code is there in the file but commented out.